eric334/remote_ws/readme.md

 - Connect to wifi direct
 - <code>ssh nvidia@10.0.1.128</code> in terminal (ip is def gateway) p: nvidia

-You may also wish to install nomachine for remote desktop view.
-Jetson TX2 is ARM.
+For remote desktop install nomachine, Jetson TX2 is ARM.
-For normal work it is recommended to power the TX2 via wall barrel plug adapter and connect an HDMI monitor.
+For normal work power TX2 via wall barrel plug adapter and connect an HDMI monitor.